Matteo Bondesan

 SAA - School of Management, University of Turin

-Department of Economics, Social Studies, Applied Mathematics and Statistics (ESOMAS) of the University of Turin
+Department of Economics, Social Studies, Applied Mathematics and Statistics (ESOMAS), University of Turin

 Courses: Macroeconomics; Econometrics.